3 Tabular data

 The groupby function for data frames does the breaking up, the DataFrames mini language can operate on each piece, and the combine function can put things together again.

-The groupby function splits a data frame into pieces of type GroupedDataFrame.
+Grouping takes one or more categorical variables and creates a “grouped” data frame for each different set of combined levels.
+That is one grouped data frame for each possible combination of the levels.
+The groupby function splits the data frame into pieces of type GroupedDataFrame.
 The basic signature is groupby(df, cols; sort=nothing, skipmissing=false).
 The cols are one or more column selectors.
 The value of sort defaults to nothing leaving the order of the groups in the result undefined, but the grouping uses the fastest identified algorithm.
 The skipmissing argument can instruct the skipping of rows which have missing values in the selected columns.

-For example, grouping by loading style, returns two sub data frames.
+For example, grouping the baggage data by loading style, returns two sub data frames.

 gdf = groupby(d, :load)